Baasic/baasic-starterkit-angularjs-blog/README.md

 ```bash
 gulp dist --theme gastro-thumbnail
 ```

+## Base url option

+You can also add a `--baseUrl` command if your blog destination is not in root of your website

+For example:
+`--baseUrl "/angularjs/starterkit-blog-themes/events-minimal/"`

 Now there's a `./dist` folder with all scripts and stylesheets concatenated and minified, also third party libraries installed with bower will be concatenated and minified into `vendors.min.js` and `vendors.min.css` respectively.